 Open carpal tunnel release surgery allows the doctor to see more of the inner tissues requires a small incision in the palm and wrist.

 Endoscopic carpal tunnel release surgery can be done with small incisions in the wrist only, or in the wrist and palm.

 Your surgeon will discuss your surgical options depending on your individual condition.
 After surgery, formal physical therapy is usually not necessary and is prescribed on a case-by-case basis.
 Patients often do well with their own home exercise program.

-about conditions of the hands and upper extremities addressed by our orthopedic surgeons at the Regional Hand Center.
+about conditions of the hands and upper extremities addressed by our orthopedic surgeons.